vippsas/vipps-ecom-api/vipps-ecom-api.md

 `vipps://?token=eyJraWQiOiJqd3RrZXkiLCJhbGciOiJSUzI1NiJ9.ey <snip>`

 **Please note:** For production it's `vipps://`, but for our test environment it's `vippsMT://`.
-This is change from previously where the deeplink started with `vipps://` for both production and test.

 #### Redirect back to the merchant app from Vipps app